darksoil-studio/hc-dev-training/index.md

 ## Course Overview

-This training will run over the course of two weeks beginning on Monday the 3rd of February.
+#### Core Training Sessions

-Each day has around 2 hours of theory on zoom and then there are exercises to complete before the next session (expect around 2h for this depending on person and skill).
+Each session will be about 2 hours long, and will end with exercises to complete before the next session.
+Exercises should take about 2 hours to do, depending on your level of experience.

-The live sessions will be held at: 8 am PST / 11 am EST / 6pm CEST.

-After we have gone through all the theory, you get to practice it through implementing a small app (we provide a few different designs to choose from) in the hackathon days.

-During the two weeks after the course we will give ongoing asynchronous support for students that are building things and at the end of these two weeks we also offer a live session where we answer any questions or considerations that might have come up in building.
+#### Mini-Hackathon

+Participants will develop an app from a few options to during the hackathon, with async support on a discord server, and 2 dedicated live support sessions.

+#### Project Support (optional)

+Ongoing async support is available to participants for two weeks after the hackathon ends, with a live session for support, project updates, and feedback at the end of the month.

 ## Details